Federicokalik/Custom-Camera-Watermark-Mi-9T-Pro-MIUI-11/README.md

 # CUSTOM CAMERA WATERMARK

+![custom camera watermark](https://i.ibb.co/TcCBCRN/cwm.jpg)

+# NOTE
 AFTER INSTALLING IT, CLEAN DATA & CACHE OF THE STOCK CAMERA APP

-![custom camera watermark](https://i.ibb.co/TcCBCRN/cwm.jpg)

 # What does this module do?
 This simple mod allows you to replace stock camera Watermark, with a custom one if look like rear camera style